SNStatComp/awesome-official-statistics-software/AlmostAwesome.md

 ## The almost awesome list
 This is a list of software packages that did not (yet) made it to the awesome list of open source statistical software for whatever reason.
+Reasons could be:
+ - interesting but still at early stage of development
+ - will probably be moved to another place
+ - will be followed up by another package later
+ -
 We keep this list for a reference.
-It is freely accessible to everyone.
+It is freely accessible to everyone has no status at all.

 *****

+https://github.com/InseeFr/Trevas VTL Transformation engine and validator for statistics. from INSEE

+https://citnet.tech.ec.europa.eu/CITnet/stash/projects/VRM/repos/vtl-editor/browse VTL editor; unfortunately it requires to login right now. (by Eurostat)